Mark-Assessment/v-butcher-zombie-shooter-m2-2/README.md

 * I followed [The Whack-A-Mole tutorial](https://javascript30.com/) and adapted code to suit my project, which got the game set up and the score being logged.
 * I learned about how to code a countdown timer from [this tutorial](https://www.freecodecamp.org/news/how-to-create-a-countdown-timer/) for my time area.
-* My mentor told me about this [Custom Alert Replacement](https://sweetalert2.github.io/) to make the project alerts look more professional.
+* My mentor told me about this [Custom Alert Replacement](https://sweetalert2.github.io/) to make the project alerts used on the index page look more professional.
 * I added the sr-only attribute to the navigations links, and found this [Stack Overflow](https://stackoverflow.com/questions/19758598/what-is-sr-only-in-bootstrap-3) that gave some example css styling to go with it.

 ### Content

-All text content within the project has been written by myself, any images have been taken from royalty free websites and are attributed in the (#imagery) section of the readme.
+All text content within the project has been written by myself, any images have been taken from royalty free websites and are attributed in the [#imagery] section of the readme.
 I have also used audio of a gunshot sound, obtained from [Pixabay](https://pixabay.com/sound-effects/?utm_source=link-attribution&utm_medium=referral&utm_campaign=music&utm_content=6349).

 ### Acknowledgments